Darkover series: Consistency

-"Also", Bradley says, "... whenever consistency from book to book threatens to impair the artistic unity of any single book as a unit in itself, inter-book consistency will be relentlessly sacrificed...
+"Also", Bradley said, "... whenever consistency from book to book threatens to impair the artistic unity of any single book as a unit in itself, inter-book consistency will be relentlessly sacrificed...
 If I perpetuate anything in a Darkover book which I think could be altered for the better, I simply write it in the next book the way I think it ought to have been all along...
 I can't imagine why readers should be bothered by this kind of thing".

-In "A Note from the Author", published with Sharra's Exile, Bradley says that she wrote the novels "as they occurred to me" instead of in "strict chronological order" and that, as a result, the chronologically earlier novels were written after the later ones, and were more mature.
+In "A Note from the Author", published with Sharra's Exile, Bradley said that she wrote the novels "as they occurred to me" instead of in "strict chronological order" and that, as a result, the chronologically earlier novels were written after the later ones, and were more mature.
 When she wrote The Heritage of Hastur she decided she would not be "locked into" the immature concepts of The Sword of Aldones, which she had "dreamed up at the age of fifteen".
 She rewrote it as Sharra's Exile.

 Although the books written between 1958 and 1995 were intended to be stand-alone stories in accord with Bradley's "ground rules", with the publication of Exile's Song the story was continued from book to book with The Shadow Matrix and Traitor's Sun.
 Adrienne Martine-Barnes was the uncredited co-author of these books.
+The dedication of the ebook edition of Exile's Song say "For Adrienne Martine-Barnes, who created the character Margaret Alton, and worked on this book with me"; furthermore, the copyright page of the ebook editions of The Shadow Matrix and Traitor's Sun both list Adrienne Martine-Barnes as co-copyright holder, along with Ms. Bradley.
 This broke Bradley's "ground rules".
 Bradley was at that time approaching the end of her life; she died in 1999, the same year that the third book of this "trilogy" was published.